absinthe-graphql/absinthe/guides/subscriptions.md

 Where `MyAppWeb.Endpoint` is the name of your application's phoenix endpoint.

-In your `MyApp.Web.Endpoint` module add:
+In your `MyAppWeb.Endpoint` module add:

 ```elixir
 use Absinthe.Phoenix.Endpoint
 ```

-In your socket add:
+For your socket, different configurations are used depending on what version of Phoenix you're using.

 #### Phoenix 1.3 and 1.4

 ```elixir
 use Absinthe.Phoenix.Socket,
   schema: MyAppWeb.Schema